Tutorial: Build a Blazor Server chat app

 On Publish, the link to Configure is highlighted.

-The service dependency will carry out the following activities to enable your app to automatically switch to Azure SignalR Service when on Azure:
+The service dependency carries out the following activities to enable your app to automatically switch to Azure SignalR Service when on Azure:

 • Update HostingStartupAssembly to use Azure SignalR Service.